paradime-io/social-media-data-modeling-challenge/README.md

 ### Data Lineage

-Listed below is the data lineage for some of the models:
+Listed below is the data lineage for the models:

+P.S.
+It was divided into two different images to improve visibility.
+However, this didn't affect a display of their relationships as each images showed a full display of all tables involved in the relationships.

 ![alt text](images/model1.png)